Bar aux Folies-Bergère (ballet)

-Bar aux Folies-Bergère is a one-act ballet created in 1934, with scenario and choreography by Ninette de Valois, and designs by William Chappell after Manet.
-The music consists of piano works by Emmanuel Chabrier, selected and arranged by Constant Lambert.
+Bar aux Folies-Bergère is a one-act ballet created in 1934 with the scenario and choreography by Ninette de Valois.
+The music consists of piano works of Emmanuel Chabrier selected and arranged by Constant Lambert, and the designs were by William Chappell after Manet.

+Background

 The Ballet Rambert in 1934 had a dancer, Elisabeth Schooling, who had a very similar appearance to the barmaid in Manet's Un bar aux Folies Bergère.
 Ashley Dukes, Marie Rambert's husband suggested there might be a ballet around the picture, also introducing can-can dancers.
 In fact the role was created by Pearl Argyle, but Schooling danced it subsequently.
 The original owner of Manet's 1882 painting was Chabrier; it now hangs in the Courtauld Institute of Art in London.

-Bar aux Folies-Bergère was first performed on 15 May 1934 by Ballet Rambert at the Ballet Club at the Mercury Theatre, Notting Hill, London.
+Bar aux Folies-Bergère was first performed on 15 May 1934 by Ballet Rambert at the Ballet Club at the Mercury Theatre, Notting Hill, London on a programme with Mermaid and Les Masques by Ashton.
 The cast included Alicia Markova as the can-can dancer La Goulue, Frederick Ashton as the waiter Valentin le Désossé, Pearl Argyle as the Barmaid, with Diana Gould, Mary Skeaping, Tamara Svetlova and Mona Kimberley (Can-can dancers), William Chappell and Walter Gore (Adolphe and Gustave, habitues of the Bar), Oliver Reynolds (an old man) and Suzette Morfield (a servant).
 Antony Tudor was the production stage manager.
+According to the IMDB website, there was a television broadcast of the ballet in 1938, the cast including Schooling, Celia Franca, Sally Gilmour, Gore and Frank Staff.